Greetings! I am an assistant professor in the Departments of Gender and Women's Studies and Political Science at the University of Wisconsin-Madison.

-My first book, In a Classroom of their Own: The Intersection of Race and Feminist Politics in All-Black Male Schools, explores the simultaneously anti-racist and patriarchal politics at work in the nationwide effort to establish separate schools for black boys.
-In a Classroom of their Own is forthcoming from the University of Illinois Press (May 2018).
+My first book, In a Classroom of their Own: The Intersection of Race and Feminist Politics in All-Black Male Schools (PRE-ORDER NOW), explores the simultaneously anti-racist and patriarchal politics at work in the nationwide effort to establish separate schools for black boys.
+In a Classroom of their Own is forthcoming from the University of Illinois Press (June 2018).
 I am presently writing a new book, Black Ladies and the Art of Resistance: Intellectuals, Athletes, and Beauty Queens, that explores how self-defined black ladies in the African diaspora use hyper-feminine grooming and demeanor to cast themselves as effective civic and political leaders in the fight against racism.

 I received my doctorate in political theory from the University of Chicago in 2009.
 I also have a master's degree in development studies, with a concentration in gender and development, from the University of the West Indies (Jamaica) as well as an undergraduate degree in political science and black studies from Amherst College.